Token Manager#

 class TokenManager(config: ConfigManager)[source]#

 The TokenManager class handles all operations related to the token lifecycle, including fetching, saving, and validating the access token.
-It is initialized with a ConfigManager instance, which provides the necessary configuration and credentials.

 Parameters: